 About This Data

 Minnesota has expanded 'mini-WARN' requirements with lower thresholds than the federal standard.
 All data on this page is sourced from official filings published by the Minnesota DEED.
-Filings are updated regularly but may not reflect same-day submissions.
+Updated daily on business days.
+View source data at Minnesota DEED →

 Recent Minnesota Filings